GB Plant Protection Products (GB PPP)

 UK Industry Groups Warn Of Risks From Proposed UK–EU SPS Crop Protection Alignment

-UK industry groups warn that a proposed UK-EU SPS agreement could force alignment with EU pesticide rules, potentially banning several GB-approved active substances by mid-2027.
-This shift toward EU standards would necessitate a major reassessment of crop protection portfolios and supply chain resilience to mitigate significant yield and profitability risks.
+UK industry groups warn that a potential UK-EU SPS agreement could mandate alignment with EU pesticide standards by 2027.
+This shift would likely trigger the withdrawal of several GB-approved active substances, requiring urgent portfolio reassessment to manage yield and profitability risks.

 thegrocer.co.ukUnited KingdomUnited KingdomEuropean UnionEuropean Union